You and I know how to Plan. Right?

 This is the most poetic thing I have ever read about the Brain!
 For the first time in a million years, the brilliant networks of the Brain started developing in specific ways, witnessing the formation of the very first Frontal Lobe.

-I came across this five-fold technique when I was reading up a book by David Allen.
+I came across a five-fold technique when I was reading a book by David Allen.
 After applying the technique to my Project Planning, I noticed it gave insane clarity.

 This technique has five techniques arranged in a specific sequence.
 If you miss the sequence, it leads to more confusion than clarity.